 Heading to Medellin in August?
 If so try to make it early in the month for the biggest week of the year in Medellin.
-Read all about it here in my post on Feria de Las Flores Medellin.

-Day Eleven – Cartagena
+Day Eleven – Cartagena Colombia Itinerary

 Fly from Medellin to Cartagena

 Cartagena was the first town in Colombia to emerge back into the tourism scene after the problems of the 1990s and early 2000s.
 This stunning town was heavily promoted based on its gorgeous coloured houses.
-The government actually determines which colour your house will be based on your neighbors!
-The idea is to have contrast or consistency in shades to make the streets as picturesque as possible – great idea!
+The government of Cartagena actually determines which colour your house will be based on your neighbors!
+The idea is to have contrast or consistency in shades to make the streets as picturesque as possible – a great idea!

 Cartagena is on the Caribbean coast so it is inundated with cruise ships.
 The streets can get very packed when the ships are in town.
-The nice bit about staying in this lovely town is that once the passengers have headed back to their ships the city is quieter at night.
+The nice bit about staying in this lovely town is that once the passengers have headed back to their ships Cartagena is quieter at night.